Olive Downs Steelmaking Coal Project

 Indigenous Engagement Strategy Commitments

-• Key participation commitments include a 5% target for Indigenous traineeships across all production and maintenance areas of the project in the operation phase of the project.
+Key participation commitments include a 5% target for First Nations ‘new to industry’ traineeships across all production and maintenance areas of the project in the operation phase of the project.

-• Overarching commitments include the development of a project specific Indigenous Committee to help facilitate transparent and continuous communication with both BBAC and directly with Barada Barna people.
+- Overarching commitments include the development of a project specific Indigenous Employment and Engagement Committee to help facilitate transparent and continuous communication with Pembroke Resources, Thiess, BBAC and Barada Barna people to support outcomes for the Barada Barna.